-Since 2003, Perenco has been present in the British Southern North Sea Basin (SNS) and since 2011, the company has operated Europe's largest onshore oil field in Wytch Farm.
+Perenco has been present in the UK Southern North Sea Basin (SNS) since 2003 and has operated Europe's largest onshore oil field at Wytch Farm since 2011.

 Perenco holds a 95% share in the Wytch Farm and Wareham fields, and a 100% share in the Kimmeridge field.

-Wytch Farm is often described as the largest onshore field in Europe, with initial quoted reserves of 500 million bbls.
-It started production in 1979 however a much bigger phase of development took place in 1993 after the discovery of oil in the deeper Sherwood reservoir.
+Wytch Farm is the largest onshore field in Europe, with initial quoted reserves of 500 million bbls.
+Production commenced in 1979, however a much bigger phase of development took place in 1993 after the discovery of oil in the deeper Sherwood reservoir.
 The field has been developed with 10 sites and 100 development wells, including injectors which are connected back to a Central Gathering and Processing site.
 Production is exported via a dedicated 91 km 16” pipeline owned by Perenco to the Hamble Terminal.

 The field is currently producing approximately 14,000 boepd and approximately 350,000 bbls of water are processed and injected back into the reservoir.